the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 # leanpub-end-insert
 ~~~~~~~

-In modern JavaScript applications, displaying data via JavaScript in HTML is the norm.
-Most often you will have a JavaScript array at your hands, which has objects as items, and need to display it on your website.
-Then it's always time to use the DOM API to display your data.
+You may be wondering why we display the list programmatically via JavaScript in HTML.
+Wouldn't it be simpler to just use `<li>` tags in the HTML?
+And indeed it would be simpler, however, in modern JavaScript applications most data origins in JavaScript, so we need to have a way when having this data in JavaScript to display it in HTML.
+Using the DOM API is the status quo when not using a framework like React to perform such tasks.

 ### Exercises: